prody/ProDy/doc/examples/sequence/msaanalysis.rst

 See Also
 ===============================================================================

-See :mod:`.sequence` module for all sequence analysis functions.
+See :mod:`~.prody.sequence` module for all sequence analysis functions.

 |questions|